jfols/forgebell/README.md

   - [Manual Deploy (experts only)](#manual-deploy-experts-only)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-# Forgebell

-Collaborative project for Meteor-devshop Columbus to provide a discussion starter and practical working example app.

-The aim of forgebell is to provide a simple way for those arriving at the forge _(where Meteor-devshop Columbus is hosted)_ to prompt another attendee to come open the door for them.

 # Quick Start